CarpenterEvan/TubeRoom/README.md

         I want to create a new .log file that will be synced with the google drive.
 It must be labeled with the correct date, and if a file already already exists for that day, it will have to modify the name.
 This code can only handle 2 tests/day right now.
         The other important feature is scanning in the tube IDs.
+    FullSearch:
+        A WIP, I want to be able to enter a tube's ID and search through all testing files to find what test files it's apart of.